kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

   non-concern, the underlying byte stream provides confidentially and integrity protection.

 TLS over TCP provides all these capabilities.
-UNIX socket is an example that provides all but not the confidentiallity and integrity protection, which is unnecessary when the operating system can be trusted.
+UNIX sockets is an example that provides only the first two.
+Congestion control is not used because UNIX sockets do not work on top of a shared network.
+Confidentiallity and integrity protection is considered unnecessary when the operating system can be trusted.

 # QUIC Frames